Need Help? Give us a call.

 1 (800) 345-3452

-The best part about being a freelance writer is that freelance writers can work from just about anywhere, at just about any time they want.
-That means that if you’re at home while your kids are at school, you can easily freelance write for blogs and publications.
+The best part about being a freelance writer is that you can work from just about anywhere, at just about any time you want.
+So if you’re at home while your kids are at school, you can easily freelance write for blogs and publications.
 It’s one of the most convenient—and lucrative—ways to be a mompreneur.

-Successful writers can make a lot of money per article when published on the most prestigious sites.
-But of course, you’ll have to have a solid hold on grammar and editing, and be able to accurately synthesize other content in engaging ways.
-While it’s not required to be a successful freelance writer, studying journalism, copywriting, or English in school helps.
+Successful writers can make a lot of money per article when published on the most prestigious sites, but it does require a solid understanding of grammar and the ability to self-edit while also being able to accurately synthesize other content in engaging ways.
+Although it’s not required to be a successful freelance writer, having studied journalism, copywriting, or English in school helps.

-Freelance writing most often entails writing blog posts and articles for larger publications, but there are other freelance writing opportunities for mompreneurs to consider.
-Take, for instance, eBook authoring.
-With the increasing demand for longer-form, more engaging web content, eBook authoring is a great work-from-home business for mompreneurs.
-You can even self-publish your eBooks on sites like Amazon.
+Freelance writing most often includes writing blog posts and articles for larger publications, but there are other freelance writing opportunities for mompreneurs to consider.
+Take, for instance, ebook authoring.
+With the increasing demand for long-form and more engaging web content, ebook authoring is a great work-from-home business for any mompreneur.
+You can even self-publish your ebooks on sites like Amazon.

-While you could publish on other sites as a freelancer, you might also want to consider getting into the mompreneur-craze of mommy blogging.
+While you could publish articles on other sites as a freelancer, you might also want to consider getting into the mompreneur-craze of “mommy blogging”.

-Mommy blogging has skyrocketed in popularity, and as an aspiring mompreneur, you’re ready to dominate this space.
-Mommy blogging combines your knowledge of being a mother and raising children with your creativity, curatorial skills, and writing skills.
+Mommy blogging has skyrocketed in popularity, and as an aspiring mompreneur, you’re likely fully equipped to dominate the space.
+Mommy blogging combines the knowledge of being a mother and raising children with creativity, curation, and writing skills.
 The end result is awesome content for other soon-to-be and new mothers.

-Similar to being a freelance writer, you could also live out your mompreneur goals as a grant writer.
-Mompreneurs passionate about social entrepreneurship and giving back might find this right up their alley.
+Similar to freelance writing, you can also live out your mompreneur goals as a grant writer.
+For mompreneurs passionate about social entrepreneurship and giving back, there is no other opportunity that would be a better fit.

-As a grant writer, you can help non-profit and charity organizations secure funding, raise money, or host events by offering grant-writing services.
+As a grant writer, you have the opportunity to help non-profit and charity organizations secure funding, raise money, or even host events by offering grant-writing services.
 Many entrepreneurs have started a business doing so on a freelance or contract basis.